 Minimizes Urinary Tract Infections

-This metric indicates the percentage of long-term residents who suffered from a urinary tract infection.
-Although more of these infections could reflect poorly on a facility's cleanliness, it is problematic to compare different nursing homes due to facilities having reporting standards.
+This statistic indicates the percent of long-term patients who suffered from UTI's.
+Although a higher rate of these infections could reflect poorly on a facility's cleanliness, it is problematic to compare between nursing homes due to facilities having reporting standards.

 Appropriately Uses Anti-Psychotic Medication